-Landscape attribute Sensitivity Overview Although this landscape has a large scale landform and settled character, its relative sense of tranquility, open undeveloped skyline, coastal views and valued prehistoric archaeology all present sensitivities to this form of renewable energy development Low Low- Moderate Moderate Moderate- High High Large turbines Medium turbines Small turbines Key sensitivities turbines are: The prominent headland of Dinas Head and the rocky coastline, visible in many views from within the LCA.
+Landscape attribute Sensitivity Overview Although this landscape has a large scale landform and settled character, its relative sense of tranquility, open undeveloped skyline, coastal views and valued prehistoric archaeology all present sensitivities to this form of renewable energy development.
+Low Low- Moderate Moderate Moderate- High High Large turbines Medium turbines Small turbines Key sensitivities Landscape attributes that are particularly sensitive to wind turbines are: The prominent headland of Dinas Head and the rocky coastline, visible in many views from within the LCA.
 The relative sense of tranquillity away from the A487 road.
 The scattered, traditional settlement pattern.
-The distinctive views to, and inter-visibility with.
-Mynydd Carningli and the Preseli Hills.
-Nationally valued prehistoric remains including Carrig y Gof chambered tomb, as part of the Newport and Carningli Guidance Registered Landscape of Special Historic Interest.
+The distinctive views to, and inter-visibility with Mynydd Carningli and the Preseli Hills.
+Nationally valued prehistoric remains including Cerrig y Gof chambered tomb, as part of the Newport and Carningli Guidance Registered Landscape of Special Historic Interest.
 Large and medium scale turbines would not be appropriate in this landscape.
 There may be limited opportunity for single small scale turbines as long as they are sensitively sited and take account the guidance below.
 Only site single small scale turbines in areas where they can visually relate to existing buildings or built structures in the landscape, including adjacent to existing farm buildings, and well away from the coastal edge.
 Avoid the proliferation of separate small turbine schemes along the same ridgelines.
 Avoid the close juxtaposition of different turbine designs and heights, aiming instead for a consistent height and design in any given area.
 Ensure turbines do not affect the characteristic undeveloped skylines of rocky coastal cliffs and the distinctive feature of Dinas Head.
-Do not site any turbines
+Do not site any turbines on Dinas Head.

-Consider views to and from the Preseli Hills Mountains and Mynydd Carningli when siting any turbines.
-Ensure turbines and related infrastructure does not affect the area's prehistoric remains within the Newport and Carningli Registered Landscape of Special Historic Interest, The National Park Authority should ensure that any wind sacrifice the essential integrity, coherence and character of the landscape or the special qualities of the National Park21.
-Identify and take account of possible cross-boundary. cumulative impacts associated with turbines outside the National Park.
+Consider views to and from the Preseli Hills and Mynydd Carningli when siting any turbines.
+Ensure turbines and related infrastructure does not affect the area's prehistoric remains within the Newport and Carningli Registered Landscape of Special Historic Interest, particularly Cerrig y Gof Neolithic tomb. • The National Park Authority should ensure that any wind turbine development located within this LCA does not sacrifice the essential integrity, coherence and character of the landscape or the special qualities of the National Park 23 .
+Identify and take account of possible cross-boundary cumulative impacts associated with turbines outside the National Park.

-21 'Integrity' refers to how the landscape reads as a whole, whilst 'coherence' relates to how the individual components of the landscape connect together.
+23 'Integrity' refers to how the landscape reads as a whole, whilst 'coherence' relates to how the individual components of the landscape connect together.
 'Character' relates to the combination of essential landscape elements which make one landscape distinctive from another.